jfitzusu/math4610/Midterm/exam_questions_1.md

 Disadvantages:
   The initial guess must be close to the root.
-  You must compute f'(x).
+  You must compute and evaluate f'(x).

 9. Why would a person use the Secant method in place of Newton's method?
 If the derivative of f(x) is difficulte to calculate or expensive to evalulate.
+It converges superlineraly, while newton's converges quadratically, so it's a toss up between more iterations, and not having to calculate/evaluate the derivative.

 10. Distinguish between the terms data fitting, interpolation, and polynomial iteration.
 Data Fiting: Approximating a curve/Line to a set of points.
 In class, this was done by solving a linear system of equations using matrix multiplication to give us coefficients for the equation y = ax + b.
 In this case there is assumed to be some error.

 Interpolation: Fitting a curve exactly to a precise set of points (just big enough) to evaluate points between the known ones.
 This means our polynomial will be of (at most) degree n-1 for n points.
 There is no error when it comes to the curve fitting your original points.

 Plynomial Interpolation: Interpolation using a polynomial function as your result.
 This can be done through a variety of methods, such as with legrange polynomials, and produces exact results.
-I'm assuming this implies the existence of non-polynomial interpolation, maybe using sines or something.
+This is one of many forms of interpolation.
+This is usually a preferable form because the result is easy to work with due to its polynomial nature.

 11. State one advantage and two disadvantages of using the monomial basis for polynomial interpolation.
 Pros:
-  Can tell you if you haev a solution.
+  The mononomial basis is good for proving a solution exists.
+If the rows of the VanderMonde matrix are linearly independant, that proves a unique solution exists.
+However, the VanderMonde matrix is pretty hard to work with.

 Cons:
   At large polynomial sizes, the Vandermonde matrix can be hard if not impossible to solve.
-  Adding new data points leads to an entirley new problem.
+  Adding new data points leads to an entirley new problem, as opposed to lengrange interpolation, which allows you to reuse cardinal functions for the same points.

-Basically everything I can find say's it's just the worse version of legrange.
-It is easier to set up I guess?

 12. Define Lagrange polynomials (the cardinal functions) and how are they used in the development of algorithms for numerical integration.

-The lagrange plynomials are polynomials which solve the following conditions: li(xj) = 0 li(xi) = 1
+The lagrange plynomials are polynomials which solve the following conditions for a set of points {x0, ..., xn}: li(xj!=i) = 0 li(xi) = 1
-They can be expressed by PRODUCT: k = 0, n (k != i) (x-xk) / (xi - xk)
+They can be expressed by PRODUCT: [k = 0, n] (k != i) (x-xk) / (xi - xk)

 These are useful for numerical integration because if you don't know the exact integral of f(x), or if it's difficult to calcuate (or if you don't even have f(x) and just have a set of points), you can use a set of legrange polynomials to represent it, and integrate them.
 They'll all integrate easily because they're polynomials.
 Additionally, because they only depend on x values, they can be calculated ahead of time, and reused for different functions that are being compared over the same x values.